-- Defining scenarios for your potential partners to demonstrate how their product and capabilities. - ☐ Include participants from all your key stakeholder groups. - Provide your session evaluation team with a ranking score sheet to evaluate and capture notes for each session. - Discuss, compare, and rank sessions when they are all complete.
+- Defining scenarios for your potential partners to demonstrate how their product and capabilities. - Including participants from all your key stakeholder groups. - Providing your session evaluation team with a ranking score sheet to evaluate and capture notes for each session. - Discussing, comparing, and holding a ranking session when they are all complete.